mlan/docker-asterisk/src/websms/doc/websms.md

 #### Incoming echo

-Some API test that it can access your WebSMS web server, by sending a special HTTP request and expecting a the response to echo a key value.
+Some API test that it can access your WebSMS web server, by sending a special HTTP request and expecting  the response to echo a key value.
 Configure such echo response by defining the HTTP request key used by the API.
 For example `key_echo = "zd_echo"`.

 #### Incoming response